aws-samples/appsync-refarch-realtime/README.md

     ?
 Please select from one of the below mentioned services: GraphQL
     ```

-9. Execute each one of these 5 mutations to create the data sctructure that will collect and store votes in the Reviews table:
+9. Execute the following mutation to create the data sctructure that will collect and store votes in the Reviews table:

     ```graphql
     mutation {